Pylons/docs-style-guide/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Bug Report
+name: Documentation Suggestion
-about: Create a report to help us improve
+about: Create an issue to improve our documentation

 ---

 ## Get Support
 To get help or technical support, see [Get Support](https://pylonsproject.org/community-support.html).

-## Bug Report
+## Documentation Suggestion

 Please [search the issue tracker](https://github.com/Pylons/docs-style-guide/issues) for similar issues before submitting a new issue.

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of the bug.
+A clear and concise description of the issue.

-**To Reproduce**
-Steps to reproduce the behavior:
+**Include references**
-1. Go to '...'
+1. Go to the URL '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Describe the improvement**
-A clear and concise description of what you expected to happen.
+A clear and concise description of your suggestion.

 **Screenshots**
 If applicable, add screenshots to help explain the issue.